Rallycross events are those events which do not have route instructions, do

 These classes are for cars that have been modified beyond the limits detailed

-above and are using street tires or ice/winter specific tires (designated by the
+above and are using street tires or ice/winter specific tires (currently designated

 Rally 2wd & Rally 4wd:

 Cars running tires that do not qualify for the "Street" classes will

 be placed in either the Rally 2wd or Rally 4wd class.